 LOTUS BIO Provisional Certification is an optional stage awarded after the completion of the Provisional Submission.
 Provisional Certification allows the Applicant to only make a guarantee that changes will be made in order to meet the requirements of some credits.
 If the building already has all necessary procedures and operations in place, the Applicant may wish to go directly to Full Certification.
 LOTUS BIO Provisional Certification is valid for 18 months.
 LOTUS BIO Full Certification assesses the performance of the building in operation during the Performance Period.
 This assessment is similar to the Provisional Certification except that it requires all necessary operational procedures to be carried out and all strategies to be implemented during the whole Performance Period.
-Full Certification can also assess improvements from the historical performance of the building.
-LOTUS BIO Full Certification is valid for 5 years.
-During the 5 year validity period the Applicant will be required to submit operational data.
+Full Certification is valid for 5 years.
+During the 5-year validity period the Applicant will be required to submit operational data.